-Transportation and mobility are critical to Newburyport resident's quality of life.
+Transportation and mobility are critical to Newburyport residents' quality of life in that the ability to safely and efficiently travel throughout the City whether by vehicle, on foot, or on bicycle, greatly impacts daily life.
 Newburyport is generally well-served by its transportation facilities which support trips for commerce, commuting, work, shopping, errands, education, healthcare, recreation, socializing, and many other purposes.
 Residents, workers, and visitors have the option to travel by a number of different modes, including private vehicle, public transportation such as a commuter train and regional buses, bicycling, walking, paratransit and taxicab.
 Similar to many other communities, the large majority of people rely upon private vehicles (e.g., about 80% commute by car according to census information) and a much smaller percentage use public transportation, walk, or bicycle.
 While Newburyport's transportation system is generally good, many improvements are needed to enhance existing facilities, as well as broaden the opportunities for and appeal and safety of alternative modes of transportation.

-Newburyport is predominately a residential community with a thriving cultural and commercial downtown center as well as a business park.
+Newburyport has a thriving cultural and commercial downtown center as well as a business park.
 The City is located within a framework of easily accessible major transportation corridors including I-95 and I-495 plus Routes 1, 1A and 113.
 The local street system consists of a traditional urban grid in the older parts of the community and a more suburban style pattern of cul-de-sacs, shorter streets and dead-ends in the newer developments.
 Parking facilities in the downtown area are generally reaching capacity and how to address them has been the subject of some controversy for many years.
 Along with the infrastructure for automobiles, the City also provides opportunities for transit, bicycle and pedestrian circulation.
 Regional transit is served by an MBTA commuter rail station on Route 1 at the southern edge of town, and a commuter and intercity bus terminal adjacent to the park-and-ride facility off I-95 at Exit 57 (Route 113).
 There is an extensive network of sidewalks in the older urban grid which are in varying states of repair, and there are bicycle lanes and routes along High Street and Water Street.
-Recently the City has developed off-road multi-use pathways along the riverfront and the former rail corridors, with existing and future connections north and south as part of a regional greenway system including a bicycle/pedestrian connection across the Merrimack River via the new Whittier Bridge.
+Recently the City has developed off-road multiuse pathways along the riverfront and the former rail corridors, with existing and future connections north and south as part of a regional greenway system including a bicycle/pedestrian connection across the Merrimack River via the new Whittier Bridge.
 While the Merrimack River and the Atlantic Ocean were historically critical routes for commerce and instrumental in shaping the development of Newburyport, the river and sea have been supplanted almost entirely by land-based transportation networks and given over to recreational enjoyment.